Transforming Wikipedia into Augmented Data for Query-Focused Summarization: Introduction

 \section{Introduction}

 Query-focused summarization aims to create a brief, well-organized and informative summary for a document with specifications described in the query.
-Various unsupervised methods~\cite{mmr,erkan2004lexrank,ilp,qfs_graph, Feigenblat:2017:UQM:3077136.3080690,baumel2018query} and supervised methods~\cite{crf,svr,logist_regression,cao-attsum,Ren-crsum} have been proposed for the purpose.
-The task is first introduced in DUC 2005~\cite{duc05overview}, with human annotated data released until 2007.
-The DUC benchmark datasets are of high quality.
-But the limited size renders training query-focused summarization models challenging, especially for the data-driven methods.
-Meanwhile, manually constructing a large-scale query-focused summarization dataset is quite costly and time-consuming.
+Various unsupervised methods~\cite{mmr,erkan2004lexrank,ilp,qfs_graph, Feigenblat2017,baumel2018query,dual_ces} and supervised methods~\cite{crf,svr,logist_regression,cao-attsum,Ren-crsum,wsl-dl,xu-lapata-2020-coarse} have been proposed for the purpose.
+DUC~\cite{duc05overview} 2005~-~2007 are high-quality query-focused summarization benchmarks constructed by humans.
+But the limited size renders training neural query-focused summarization models challenging, especially for the data-driven methods.
+Meanwhile, the manual construction of a large-scale query-focused summarization dataset is costly and time-consuming.

-In order to advance query-focused summarization with limited data, we improve the summarization model with data augmentation.
-Specifically, we transform \wiki{} into a large-scale query-focused summarization dataset (named as \wikiref{}).
-To automatically construct query-focused summarization examples using \wiki{}, the statements' citations in \wiki{} articles as pivots to align the queries and documents.
+To advance neural query-focused summarization with limited data, we propose to transform \wiki{} into a large-scale query-focused summarization dataset (named \wikiref{}) as a means of data augmentation.
+To automatically construct query-focused summarization examples using \wiki{}, we use the citations of the statements in \wiki{} articles as pivots to align the queries and documents.
 Figure~\ref{fig:example} shows an example that is constructed by the proposed method.
 We first take the highlighted statement as the summary.
 Its supporting citation is expected to provide an adequate context to derive the statement, thus can serve as the source document.
 On the other hand, the section titles give a hint about which aspect of the document is the summary's focus.
 Therefore, we use the article title and the section titles of the statement to form the query.
 Given that \wiki{} is the largest online encyclopedia, we can automatically construct massive query-focused summarization examples.

-Most systems on the DUC benchmark are extractive summarization models.
-These systems are usually decomposed into two subtasks, i.e., sentence scoring and sentence selection.
-Sentence scoring aims to measure query relevance and sentence salience for each sentence, which mainly adopts feature-based methods~\cite{mmr,svr,qfs_graph}.
-Sentence selection is used to generate the final summary with the minimal redundancy by selecting highest ranking sentences one by one.

-In this paper, we develop a BERT-based model for query-focused extractive summarization.
-The model takes the concatenation of the query and the document as input.
-The query-sentence and sentence-sentence relationships are jointly modeled by the self-attention mechanism~\cite{transformer}.
-The model is fine-tuned to utilize the general language representations of BERT~\cite{bert}.
+At last, we have \wikiref{} dataset of more than $280,000$ examples.